woodsonbruce/wasm-html5-demo/README.md

 You can also use the left and right arrow keys to shift the value of the constant, c.

-Here are some example rendering:
+Here are some example renderings:

 ![z = z * z * sin(z) + c](image/mq.png)
 ![z = z * z * sin(z) + c](image/mq2.png)